Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Beyond these details, sentence terms and release dates will also be shown for each incarcerated individual.

-A snapshot from the results of an incarcerated lookup revealing an inmate's details, including full name, DIN(covered), race, age, custody status, county of commitment, date received, and most recent release date from the Department of Corrections and Community Supervision.
+A screenshot from the results of an incarcerated lookup revealing an inmate's details, including full name, DIN(covered), race, age, custody status, county of commitment, date received, and most recent release date from the Department of Corrections and Community Supervision.

 Source: Department of Corrections and Community Supervision20